Moving Out of State in Alaska

 Alaska won't give you a partial refund if you move midway through your registration period.
 However if you have a full registration period remaining on your registration you can apply for a refund by filling out a Customer Refund Request (Form 853).
 Please read the form carefully and include your tabs when you return the supporting information to the address on the form.

 Check with your local DMV office for information on obtaining a refund.

-You are not required to return your Alaska license plates after relocating to a new state, if you applying for a registration refund.
+You are required to return your Alaska license plates, after relocating to a new state, if you applying for a registration refund.

 - Apply for a new driver's license.
-After establishing residency, most states require that this be done within 30 and 60 days.
+After establishing residency, most states require that this be done within 30 or 60 days.